History of Sikhism: Guru Arjan Dev

 In 1581, Guru Arjan — the youngest son of the fourth guru — became the Fifth Guru of the Sikhs.
 In addition to being responsible for building the Golden Temple, he prepared the Sikh Sacred text and his personal addition of some 2,000 plus hymns in the Gurū Granth Sāhib.
 He compiled and composed the most hymns.
 He even added many Sufi Saints, Bhagats, Bhatts and Gursikhs verses such as Sheik Farid, Sant Kabir, Bhagat Namdev and Bhai Mardana.

 In 1604 he installed the Ādi Granth for the first time as the Holy Book of the Sikhs.
-He is known as Shaheedan-De-Saraaj or Crown of Martyrs because he gave Jehangir's son langer and made him hear Kirtan, his son, Khusrau, was revolting against Jehangir.
-Guru Arjan Dev Ji refused to convert to Islam when he was given the choice.
+He is known as Shaheedan-De-Sartaaj or Crown of Martyrs because he gave Jehangir's son langer and made him hear Kirtan, his son, Khusrau, was revolting against Jehangir.
+Guru Arjan refused to convert to Islam when he was given the choice.

 Guru Hargobind

 Guru Hargobind became the sixth guru of the Sikhs.
 He carried two swords — one for Spiritual reasons and one for temporal (worldly) reasons.
-From this point onward, the Sikhs became a military force and always had a trained fighting force to defend their independence.
+From this point onward, the Sikhs became a military force and always had a trained fighting force to defend their independence, establishing the Akal Sena.

 Guru Hargobind fixed two Nishan Sahibs at Akal Bunga in front of the Akal Takht.
 One flag is towards the Harmandir Sahib and the other shorter flag is towards Akal Takht.
 The first represents the reins of the spiritual authority while the later represents temporal power stating temporal power should be under the reins of the spiritual authority.